UCL-RITS/vetii/README.md

 You should then have an equivalent set of weights to the ones found on the VETII sharepoint [here](https://liveuclac.sharepoint.com/sites/RADDISH/Shared%20Documents/VETII/Model_weights/sassoon_wandb_best_150epoch_trained_on_masati100epoch_yolov5x.pt).

+## Where to now? - Training on further datasets

+At this point you will have either produced a set of trained weights by following the previous steps, or will have cloned this repository and obtained the pre-trained weights provided.
+If you want to train the model on an additional dataset at this point (more images you've obtained for a different dock, maybe...) then it's vital that you pre-process the data correctly.
+The automated pipeline set out in [the data preprocessing section](###data-preprocessing) contains the steps required to properly format the Sassoon dock and MASATI-v2 datasets for the yolov5 model, but will need to be adapted for additional datasets.
+The steps to follow are:

+1. Gather satellite images using Google Earth (or similar).
+Copyright watermarks are included by default, but it's also useful to include a distance scale and compass orientation marker to standardise the images in your dataset.
+For the Sassoon dock dataset, images are orientated with the North compass point facing vertically upwards on the image and all images are taken at the same altitude.
+You may want to experiment with taking images at different altitudes so that the model is able to learn extra features in the images.
+2. Label the images with [labelImg](https://github.com/tzutalin/labelImg) (open source!) set to XML format.
+The software allows output directly to YOLO-txt format, but saving as XML retains image metadata that is used later.
+3. The entire data preprocessing process is contained in several scripts within `data_preprocessing/scripts`.
+These scripts are used for the Sassoon dock and MASATI-v2 datasets by the DVC pipeline, so shouldn't be moved around!
+For a dataset that you might create similar to the Sassoon dock dataset, data preprocessing consists of
+    1. Convert xml labels to YOLO (.txt) style labels
+    2. Split the dataset into a training and test set, usually 80:20
+    3. Rename image and annotation files as sequential integers (expected by the YOLOv5 repository)
+    4. Create the correct directory structure expected by the YOLOv5 repository.

+All four stages are handled with Python scripts located within `data_preprocessing/scripts`.
+For an example dataset, do the following:

+1. Create a directory within `data_preprocessing/` for your dataset, e.g. `data_preprocessing/your_dataset`.
+Move images into an `images` directory and xml image annotation files into a `xml_annotations` directory **within** `data_preprocessing/your_dataset`
+2. Copy the `params.yaml` file from the `data_preprocessing/sassoon` directory .
+This assumes you're working on a similar dataset to the Sassoon Dock dataset, that you want a 75:25 train:test split and that your images are `.jpg`. **Change the dataset name** to something sensible - by default it's set to `sassoon`.
+3. Run `python ../scripts/convert_xml_to_yolotxt.py` to create a directory `yolo_annotations` that contains YOLO (.txt) format image labels
+4. Run `python ../scripts/train_test_split.py` to split the dataset into training and test sets, with a default train:test split of 75:25 defined in `params.yaml`.
+5. Run `python ../scripts/sort_yolo_images.py` to rename image and annotation files and arrange them into directories.
+6. Run `python ../scripts/prepare_yolov5.py` - this places the dataset in the `data/your_dataset` directory (if you chose that as the name in the `params.yaml` file!)

+At this stage your dataset is set up in the same way that the above DVC pipelines will set up the Sassoon Dock and MASATI-v2 datasets, and should be ready for use with YOLOv5!

 ## Inference
 *... or, detecting boats with the trained model*